d42-schemas/d42-docs/docs/types/custom-types.md

 ---
 id: custom-types
-title: Custom Types
-slug: custom-types
 ---

-# Custom Types
+# Custom Types: Foundations

 Working with domain-specific data often requires extending beyond standard types.
-The d42 package provides an easy way to define custom types.
+The [d42](https://pypi.org/project/d42/) package provides an easy way to define custom types.

-Consider an application that needs handle numeric strings, such as "1234".
+Consider an application that needs handle numeric strings, such as `"1234"`.
 A unique type is required to ensure that these strings contain only numeric characters.

 ## Step 1: Define the Basic Custom Type